-JD Vance: Amazon funded Black Lives Matter so riots would destroy rival retailers
+JD Vance speech: Amazon funded Black Lives Matter so riots would destroy rival retailers

 Joe Biden’s legacy rests with Kamala Harris.
 Can he help her win?

-For the next 100 days, a sensitive issue for the Harris campaign and the White House is: Where and when should Joe Biden be seen?
+From now to Election Day, a sensitive issue for the Harris campaign and the White House is, Where and when should Joe Biden be seen?
 It matters not just for the election, but also for his own legacy.

-Note: This story was updated in the afternoon on Aug.
-15 to include Mr. Vance's response to a question about the abortion comments that the Monitor published earlier in the day.